 Like any perishable food, beer is best when consumed fresh.
 When fresh, your beer has more aroma and flavour, creating a better drinking experience.

-At Muskoka Brewery, we include an “Enjoy Before” date on all our beer to help you know when the best time is to drink it.
-If a beer has gone passed its date, it doesn’t mean it’s gone bad, but it does mean that it doesn’t live up to the high standards we set for ourselves.
-Let us know if your beer has gone passed its date, and we’ll replace it – every time.
+At Muskoka Brewery, we include a “Freshest By” date on all our beer to help you know when the best time is to drink it.
+If a beer has gone past its date, it doesn’t mean it’s gone bad, but it does mean that it doesn’t live up to the high standards we set for ourselves.
+Let us know if your beer has gone past its date by completing the form below.

 |BEER||FRESHNESS WINDOW||BEER||FRESHNESS WINDOW|

-Check your “Enjoy Before” date as our beer is best fresh—a result of our pure, natural, unfiltered brewing process.
-Our “Enjoy Before” date is on the neck of our bottles, and the bottom of our beer cans.
-It’s there to help you know when to enjoy your beer – though we often find the beers at our homes don’t stick around that long anyway.
-We use an enjoy before date vs. a date brewed because different beers are considered fresh for different amounts of time.
+Check your “Freshest By” date to ensure you’re enjoying our beer at its best—a result of our pure, natural, and unfiltered brewing process.
+Find this date on the bottom of our beer cans, cartons, trays, and necks of our tall bottles.
+It’s there to help you know how late you can wait to crack one open – though we often find the beers at our homes don’t stick around that long anyway.
+We use a freshest by date vs. a brew date because different beers are considered fresh for different amounts of time.
 Just like our beer drinkers, every style is different.
 There are no codes or magic numbers here – just better beer.

 Although most beers are best when consumed within a few months, a few styles – think Imperial Stouts, like our Winter Beard – can age exceptionally well for years, offering a unique drinking experience.